 |

 1 Gradesheet D’s and F’s remain.
-Grades A, B, and C go to D if bordering counties are F. Then, A and B go to C if bordering counties are D. Then, grades A go to B if bordering counties are C. 2 The maps assume bordering areas in |
+Grades A, B, and C go to D if bordering counties are F. Then, A and B go to C if bordering counties are D. Then, grades A go to B if bordering counties are C. 2

 Return to Air Quality Homepage